fberbert/tux-gpt/README.md

 Features:
 - On startup, the conversation history is automatically reloaded from `history.json`, limited to the last 20 messages to prevent token overload.
 - You can navigate previous commands using the ↑ and ↓ arrow keys at the prompt.
-- To reset the conversation or command history, simply remove the corresponding files in `~/.tux-gpt/`.
+- To reset the conversation or command history, simply remove the corresponding files in that directory (`~/.config/tux-gpt/` or `%APPDATA%\tux-gpt\`).

 ---